 This seven-shot revolver was designed by Leon Nagant in 1895, just shortly after he contributed to the design of the much more well known Mosin-Nagant rifle.
 Like the rifle, this revolver proved to have the same kind of staying power and outlasted the regime it was designed for, the Russian Empire.
 The Nagant M1895 is perhaps most famous for its service under the Soviet Union, and was unique at the time for its ability to be suppressed.

 The revolver is currently in use by select Russian law enforcement units, the Syrian army, and Ukrainian railway security personnel.

 5. M1903 Springfield

-The standard infantry rifle for US armed forces in WWI, the M1903 Springfield may have been eclipsed by the M1 Garand, but its design is still appreciated the world over.
+The standard infantry WWI rifle for US armed forces, the M1903 Springfield, may have been eclipsed by the M1 Garand, but its design is still appreciated the world over.
 Designed in 1903, this bolt-action rifle is popular with hunters due to its potent .30-06 Springfield round and with collectors as well.
 Perhaps the most famous user of this rifle is Ernest Hemingway, who used an M1903 in his hunting trips in Africa.

 While the M1903s can still be found in some law enforcement use, the rifle is mostly relegated to drill use in the US military.
 The US Army Drill Team prizes the Springfield especially for its balance, which makes it popular with color guards.